matplotlib/mplcairo/README.rst

 to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
-However, this approach is *much* less efficient, due to the need of copies and conversions between various formats); additionally, it does not work with wx due to the non-standard signature of the wx canvas class (on the other hand, it does work for Tk).
+However, this approach is *much* less efficient, due to the need of copies and conversions between various formats); additionally, it does not work with wx due to the non-standard signature of the wx canvas class.

 The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg: